 - green level: three multiple recordings (one per WTG), the name of the recording is supplemented by the respective timer.
-Timers are defined beforehand in a separate window, see section Interval Timer window 249. - red level user-defined reading points: three user-defined reading points per WTG - red layer conditions: Condition block with the condition that should be recorded from sunrise to sunset - The project on which the above example is based comprises 40 WTGs.
+Timers are defined beforehand in a separate window, see section Interval Timer window [263]. - red level User-defined reading points: three user-defined reading points per WTG - red level Conditions: 1 condition block with just 1 condition (record from sunrise until sunset) - The project on which the above example is based comprises 40 WTGs.
 The desired four reading points can be defined with just 40 CMDRs instead of 120 single data recordings.